KannonZenetism/the-red-archive/zenetist-origin-anchor-index.md

 ## Cross-Export Confirmation

 The "Field Physics" naming appears at the **same hour in two independent exports** (ChatGPT and Claude), corroborating the collaborative naming event and the author's cross-system working method.
-Centropy's earliest Claude-side appearance (2025-07-13) postdates its GPT origin (2025-02-12) by five months — consistent with the documented practice of developing on GPT/Copilot and bringing formed material to Claude later.
+Centropy's earliest Claude-side appearance (2025-07-13) postdates its GPT origin (2025-02-12) by five months — consistent with the documented practice of developing on GPT / Copilot and bringing formed material to Claude later.
 Claude-side dates are therefore **arrival anchors** (existed-by), not origin anchors; GPT holds the origin layer; earlier Copilot material is known to exist but was partially lost and is not relied upon here.

 ## Excluded (disambiguation discipline)
-- "Theon" (2024-01) — theological/etymological usage in Bible-adjacent writing, **not** the L₀ operator.
+- "Theon" (2024-01) — theological / etymological appearance in Bible-adjacent writing, **not** the L₀ operator.
 Excluded.
 - "Aion" (2024-06, treadmill-maintenance chat) — unrelated common word.
 Excluded.
 - All health, product, and personal-life conversations — outside timeline scope.
 Excluded.